AIDAprima: Design

 AIDAprima has an overall length of 300.00 m, moulded beam of 37.60 m, and maximum draft of 8.00 m.
 The vessel has a capacity of 3,300 passengers and 900 crew members.
 AIDAprima has 18 passenger decks, 15 dining options, indoor and outdoor pools, as well as shops, cafes, and bars.

 The AIDA Beach Club pool area, which is covered by a transparent UV-permeable membrane dome, allows passengers to relax in a beach setting with natural light despite inclement weather.
 The Four Elements features the longest indoor water slide on a cruise ship, a rock climbing wall, and a lazy river.
 At night, the Beach Club serves as a discotheque, with stars or laser shows projected onto the dome.

 Engineering

 AIDAprima is driven by three MaK 12VM43C diesel engines and one MaK 12VM46DF dual-fuel (LNG/oil) engine, which give 53,150 hp to the propulsion system.
 The engine has computer-controlled fuel injection to increase fuel economy.
 The ship is propelled by ABB Azipod XO units, which allows a service speed of 22 kts.

 The AIDAprima uses Mitsubishi Heavy Industries's proprietary Mitsubishi Air Lubrication System (MALS), which releases small air bubbles to cover the bottom of the vessel, reducing the friction between the hull and the surrounding water.
 This is predicted to reduce CO2 emissions and fuel consumption by more than 7%.

+In 2020, the vessel underwent an upgrade, incorporating a 9,944 kWh Orca ESS battery system from Corvus Energy.
+This system serves the purpose of peak shaving, effectively minimizing peak electrical demand on the vessel.
+This not only helps reduce maintenance costs for the engines but also contributes to a decrease in CO2 emissions.

+The vessel has the option to plug-in whilst in port (and turnoff the engines) with an option known as cold ironing.